majanne/AutoStitch-Keyence/README.md

 #### Multi-Point name handling ####

 The Keyence Slide Scanning Microscope allows to image up to three slides in one run (Multi-Point acquisition).
-When using Multi-Point acquisition, the _Capture_-window allows to enter one name (_Example: myExp_) for all three slides.
+When using Multi-Point acquisition, the _Capture_-window allows to enter one name (_Example: myExp (myExperiment)_) for all three slides.
 The acquisition output is then stored in subfolders named XY01, XY02, XY03 if three slides where imaged, XY01, XY02 for two slides.

-The Analyzer output when three slides are imaged in one run:
+The Analyzer output, three slides are imaged in one run:

-Folder _myExp_ containing 3 subfolders, _XY01_, _XY02_ , _XY03_.
+The folder _myExp_ contains 3 subfolders, _XY01_, _XY02_ , _XY03_, which correspond to the slide positions.

 __This script allows the user to define slide names by using _#_.__